The Year in Review: India Gets Closer to Safe Money Gaming

 Clarity on the Other Side of the Puzzle: Taxes

-While the direct taxes front has been relatively stable for years, with income tax on winnings from money games being fixed at 30% plus surcharges, 2023 saw some changes in the mechanics of TDS calculations.
+The direct taxes front has been relatively stable for years.
+Income tax on winnings from money games has been fixed at 30% plus surcharges.
+However, 2023 saw some changes in the mechanics of TDS calculations.

 However, indirect taxes turned into a full-fledged nightmare for the government and the industry.

-It had taken three years for a Group of Ministers (GoM) tasked to solve the complexities of GST levy on online games, casinos, horse races, and lottery to come up with its final recommendations, only to pass on the matter unsolved to be decided on by the GST Council.
+A Group of Ministers (GoM) was formed.
+It was tasked to solve the complexities of GST levy on online games, casinos, horse races and lottery.
+It took the GoM three years to come up with its final recommendations.
+Only to pass on the matter unsolved to be decided on by the GST Council.

-At its 50th Meeting held on the 11th of July, the GST Council did provide a solution but was quickly forced to clarify it further at an urgently convened 51st Meeting on the 2nd of August.
+The 50th GST Council Meeting was held on the 11th of July.
+The GST Council did provide a solution.
+But it was quickly forced to clarify it further at an urgently convened 51st Meeting.
+The 51st Meeting was held on the 2nd of August.

 The Question of Online Gaming Wagers Valuations

-The amendments to GST legislation adopted by Parliament following the GST Council recommendations introduced the entry-level rule exempting re-betting of winnings from levy and served to clarify the government’s stance on how wagers on online money games should be evaluated for the purposes of GST.
+The amendments to GST legislation adopted by Parliament following the GST Council recommendations introduced the entry-level rule.
+This rule exempts re-betting of winnings from levy.
+It served to clarify the government’s stance.
+Specifically, on how wagers on online money games should be evaluated for the purposes of GST.

 The Union Central Board of Indirect Taxes and Customs (CBIC) and its enforcement arm – the Directorate General of GST Intelligence (DGGI), have been maintaining the position that any wagers on an online game should be levied with GST at 28% over the full bet value.

 The conflict between the two opposing views on GST valuation has been brewing since GST was introduced in July 2017.
-Still, with the approaching of the expiry of 5-year statutes of limitations, GST Enforcement offices started sending show cause notices to gaming companies alleging tax evasion to a total volume of ₹1,12,332 crore.
+The expiry of 5-year statutes of limitations is approaching.
+GST Enforcement offices started sending show cause notices.
+These notices were sent to gaming companies alleging tax evasion to a total volume of ₹1,12,332 crore.

 In the meantime, global consultancy EY adjusted its forecast for the development of India’s online gaming sector, lowering expectations for future growth from a CAGR (compound annual growth rate) from 28% (FY20-FY23) to 15% (FY24-FY28) due to the hiked GST burden.